 The DVD comes with a couple of old interviews that look as if they were sourced from VHS, plus some trailers for Karl Böhm movies.
 This was Böhm’s second picture, and he had quite a run as young leading man opposite beauties like Romy Schneider.

-Seeing this version of Alraune gives me the idea that its basic idea has been subsumed into many movies, and not just the generic idea that heartless women justify the urge to ‘put the blame on Mame.’
+Seeing this version of Alraune gives me the idea that its basis has been subsumed into many movies, and not just the generic idea that heartless women justify the urge to ‘put the blame on Mame.’
 Direct variations on the theme show up in other genres — killer babes are the monsters, and we watch to see them get their comeuppance.
 Edgar G. Ulmer’s dark The Strange Woman gives us Hedy Lamarr as a social climber who doesn’t stop at killing; it features a similar accident with a horse and wagon.
 John Krish’s tidy science fiction film The Unearthly Stranger gives us an alien beauty (Gabriela Licudi) who may be the spearhead for an invasion from space.
 Like Alraune, she falls in love, gains the ability to shed human tears, and changes her loyalty.

 The sales page for the Alraune disc contains a long German Trailer, should one want to get better idea of what this strange cultural artifact looks like.
 Knef sings, and we can see both the Monkey Man and the Mandragore toy man.

-Alraune Region 2 PAL DVD
+Region 2 PAL DVD rates:

 Movie: Fair – Good ?